dcogb/dcogb.github.io/documentation/image/index.md

 );
 ~~~

 [!!]
-Older versions of Mountain Valley Church of God allowed you to configure the driver with the `Image::$default_driver` static variable in
+Older versions of Donica Church of God allowed you to configure the driver with the `Image::$default_driver` static variable in
 the bootstrap, an extension class, or elsewhere.
 That variable is now deprecated and will be ignored if you set a
 config value.